mcmire/dotfiles/README.md

 # dotfiles

-This repo sets up a command-line environment for development on a Mac.
+This repo is designed to set up a Mac for development.
 It is updated very frequently!

 ## [What's in the box?][se7en]

 [se7en]: https://youtu.be/1giVzxyoclE?t=122

-### Programs
+### Terminal-based tools

 * **zsh** — the new standard in shells
 * **[iTerm]** — a more capable terminal emulator